ioios-io/demos/Home Assistant with ESPHome/1a. Adding Alerts/README.md

 ## Home Assistant
-We have supplied two automations which activate the two services and also show how to make a voice annoucnement via our Sonos at the same time.
+We have supplied two automations which activate the two services and also show how to make a voice announcement via our Sonos at the same time.

 An example action (as found in the automations) would look like this:
 ```